-- Change styles: Use the drop-down gallery to select a ready-made style to customize check boxes/radio buttons. - Change colors: Initially, check boxes/radio buttons use their default styles in which object colors come from your theme colors.
-However, you can always use custom colors to design check boxes/radio buttons. - Fill: Define the background color of check boxes/radio buttons. - Border: Define the color and style of the border of check boxes/radio buttons.
-Choose Width to change the border thickness. - Mark: Define the color of the check mark/radio dot when a check box/radio button is checked.
+- Change styles: Use the drop-down gallery to select a ready-made style to customize checkboxes/radio buttons. - Change colors: Initially, checkboxes/radio buttons use their default styles in which object colors come from your theme colors.
+However, you can always use custom colors to design checkboxes/radio buttons. - Fill: Define the background color of checkboxes/radio buttons. - Border: Define the color and style of the border of checkboxes/radio buttons.
+Choose Width to change the border thickness. - Mark: Define the color of the check mark/radio dot when a checkbox/radio button is checked. - Quick Style: Quickly set a ready-made style for the checkbox/radio button.

-You can set a certain check box/radio button as the default style so that the same attributes will be applied to all newly added check boxes/radio buttons in the same project.
-To do that, rightclick on a check box/radio button > Set as Default Check Box/Set as Default Radio Button, or set the new styles for a check box/radio button object in the View tab > Object Settings.
+You can set a certain checkbox/radio button as the default style so that the same attributes will be applied to all newly added checkboxes/radio buttons in the same project.
+To do that, right-click on a checkbox/radio button > Set as Default Checkbox/Set as Default Radio Button, or set the new styles for a checkbox/radio button object in the View tab > Object Settings.

-In case you want the new default style to take effect to existing check boxes/radio buttons in the same project, right-click on a check box/radio button > Apply to All Check Box Objects /Apply to All Radio Button Objects > Style.
+In case you want the new default style to take effect on existing checkboxes/radio buttons in the same project, right-click on a checkbox/radio button > Apply to All Checkbox Objects /Apply to All Radio Button Objects > Style.